Cold snap highlights rising cost of energy

 Northern New England is starting one of the longest, most intense cold snaps on record.

-At Mount Washington, where the previous cold record was minus 31, set in 1933, the observatory posted a Facebook video showing weather observer Adam Gill emptying a pitcher of boiling water into the air, where it immediately turns to snow in the cold and hurricane-force winds.
+At Mount Washington, where the previous cold record was minus-31, set in 1933, the observatory posted a Facebook video showing weather observer Adam Gill emptying a pitcher of boiling water into the air, where it immediately turns to snow in the cold and hurricane-force winds.